 Switzerland established regular contacts with Macedonia immediately upon the latter’s independence, integrating the new nation in its transition support programme.
 Switzerland’s cooperation strategy focuses at present on supporting a reform process in the areas of decentralisation, the economy, water supply and environmental protection.
 The presence of a sizeable Macedonian diaspora in Switzerland helps strengthen ties between the two countries.

 Key aspects of diplomatic relations

 Switzerland recognised Macedonia on 12 May 1993 and in bilateral relations uses the constitutional appellation “Republic of Macedonia”, as do more than 130 other nations.
 Relations are good, being dominated by questions concerning the substantial Macedonian community in Switzerland (family reunifications, police cooperation) as well as the keystone development cooperation programme.

 Economic relations and trade between the two countries remain modest.
 There is potential for further development both in terms of trade and Swiss direct investment in Macedonia.
 So far the attractions and business potential of Macedonia have been recognised mainly by Swiss citizens of Macedonian origin who have studied or worked in Switzerland.
 A small number of these 'Swiss Macedonians' have created small and medium-sized enterprises (SMEs) in their homeland, either with their own funds or in partnership with a Swiss company.

 Scholars and artists from Macedonia are eligible to apply to the State Secretariat for Education and Research (SER) for Swiss Government Excellence Scholarships.
-Since its participation in 1964 Macedonia has been awarded 48 scholarships.
+Since the start of its participation in 1964, Macedonian nationals have been awarded 48 scholarships.

 Switzerland has undertaken bilateral cooperation projects in Macedonia since 1992, while contributing to regional and international programmes.
 The current Swiss cooperation strategy with Macedonia (2013–2016) focuses on supporting reform processes in the areas of decentralisation, the economy, water supply and environmental protection.